e-mail: bok@dhit.pl

 • By applying a shiny coating of nickel, gold, or silver, the element gains an aesthetic appearance,

-• Wide application in advanced technologically fields – find application in HDD drives, electric motors, medical devices or various technologically advanced devices.
+• Wide application in the industry of new technologies – are used in HDD drives, electric drive mechanisms, medical apparatus and other advanced devices.

 Disadvantages of neodymium magnets:

-• Potential hazard associated with microscopic parts of magnets pose a threat, when accidentally ingested, which becomes significant in the context of child safety.
-Additionally, small elements of these devices can be problematic in medical diagnosis in case of swallowing.
+• Possible danger associated with microscopic parts of magnets can be dangerous, in case of ingestion, which is particularly important in the context of children's health.
+It's also worth noting that small elements of these devices can be problematic in medical diagnosis when they are in the body.

 Never bring neodymium magnets close to a phone and GPS.